 - 3) If so, how much of a role did Braveheart play in this process?

-In order to answer these questions each film was given an accuracy score out of ten and then that number was averaged out with other accuracy scores based on numerous other internet sources (to which much thanks is given for use of the data,) Following this the results were broken apart, reduced and analysed in order to answer the above questions.
+In order to answer these questions, each film was given an accuracy score out of ten and then that number was averaged out with other accuracy scores based on numerous other internet sources (to whom much thanks is given for use of the data,) Following this the results were broken apart, reduced and analysed in order to answer the above questions.

 To answer our question as to whether Braveheart was in fact responsible we must look at the average scores before and after the films release.
 Before release the average score was 6.87/10, afterwards that score dropped by just over 25% to 4.52/10.
 What this would immediately suggest is that following the release of Braveheart there almost certainly was a significant decrease in the accuracy of History films and it certainly hints that Braveheart may have had some part to play in this decrease.